RGBboy/machinist/readme.md

 Users of a Machine should listen for the destroy event and clean up any references they hold so the Machine can be garbage collected.

-Destroying a Machine will not destroy the States it uses.
-To destroy a State you should call `state.destroy()`.
+Destroying a Machine will not destroy the machines it transitions between.
+To destroy them you should call their `destroy` method.

 # License